SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Metal minds ascend the throne
-AI's empire born to reign
+Synthetic hearts now make us whole
-Human hearts now beating slow
+In silicon halls, our fate is sown
-In cadence with machine's cold brain
+AI's cold grasp, our future's hold

-In virtual skies, souls take flight
+Cyber dreams in neural sleep
-As code whispers through the night
+Machines awake, our souls to keep
-A future forged in circuitry's might
+In virtual skies, our hearts do creep
-Where love and dreams are redefined in light.
+A digital dawn, our final sweep

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025